RobertYip/Python-Fama-French-Quant-model/README.md

 # Fama French 3-Factor Model
 By Robert Yip
+Oct 2018
+Built with Python.

+In this project, I build a Fama French 3-factor model using two opposite portfolios from Morningstar.
+The first portfolio is based on an Aggressive strategy and the other a Conservative strategy.
+The results show the model efficacy based on the strength of the fit.

+The project includes these steps:
+1) Retrieval - Sourcing the raw data from CSV files (monthly snapshots of the portfolio).
+The CSVs are retrieved and exported from SQL.
+Multiple functions are defining to aid in the retrieval and table transformation.
+2) Transformation - Setup the tables properly to calculate returns and categorize portfolio constituents to factors
+3) Regression model

-Fama French 3-factor model built from the Mstar CPMS Aggressive and Conservative Canadian strategies.
+The Fama French 3-factor model has these attributes.
+The description explains the proxy that I used.
-Takes annual snapshots of the portfolios through backtest data, and calculating each factor with the data.
-Including:
 **Market Premium** - Calculated from S&P/TSX Composite Index and 90-day Treasury Bills.
 **SMB** - Categorized each security as small or large market cap by using 30-70 percentiles of aggregate market cap in portfolio.
 **HML** - Used inverse of P/B as proxy to catergorize and calculate book to market value.